 Teaching the mindset of a hacker via cybersecurity MOOC

 To help quench demand, Buckland is developing a series of massive open online courses (MOOCs) for anyone to learn cybersecurity, as part of a A$1.6 million SEC.EDU partnership with the Commonwealth Bank of Australia to expand UNSW’s cybersecurity teaching resources and curriculum.

-Already, almost 20,000 budding cyber defenders have signed up to the introductory course, 60% of them from Australia, ranging from information technology professionals wanting to brush up on the latest technical knowhow, to schoolchildren – even miners and taxi drivers who want to reskill.
+Already, almost 20,000 budding cyber defenders have signed up to the introductory cybersecurity MOOC, 60% of them from Australia, ranging from information technology professionals wanting to brush up on the latest technical knowhow, to schoolchildren – even miners and taxi drivers who want to reskill.

 Perhaps most crucial are the many teachers and lecturers taking the course, exponentially increasing Buckland’s reach.
 “For university academics who have been brought up in a traditional non-hacker way, cyber is a little bit scary to teach,” he says.
 “Academics can borrow our lecture notes and course materials, or just be influenced to – I hope – become believers in the particular way we teach cyber.”